Code-Institute-Submissions/rb-cues/README.md

 Add to Cart Message
 When you add an item to the cart, a message will appear letting you know it was successful, and give the user a quick way to checkout with a checkout button.

+Stock
+In the store you will only see products which are in stock.
+Stock value 0 on the product will prevent the product to show in te store.

 #### Shopping cart
 Price
 A breakdown of all the charges are on the right, so you know how much you will be charged.